Bedrocks at the WTF Bikexplorers Summit. Photo:Gritchelle Fallesgon.

 Tessa Hulls is a writer, illustrator, bike adventurer, and is no stranger to our blog (Bikepacking Thru Cuba).
-Tessa takes us on a journey-by-bike to Whitefish Montana where the women/trans/femme (WTF) summit took place this summer.
+In this guest post Tessa takes us on a journey-by-bike to Whitefish Montana where the women/trans/femme (WTF) summit took place this summer.
 In the piece, Tessa shares insights gained from this inspiring community as well as illustrations!
 Follow Tessa on instagram and learn more about the WTF Summit.

 Brittany Lee, Sarah Udelhofen, and Tessa Hulls (AKA Team Snack Pack and its individual members Cliff, Pouch, and Meat Stick).
 Photo: Tessa Hulls.